 As noted above, this Draft 2024 Plan proposes to require that EEPs that serve as the majority-owner of an EEC and qualify as an EEP based on residency re-certify their status as an EEP annually.
 The Agency also proposes that all EECs will need to re-certify as an EEC each year alongside the annual renewal of their AV status.
-This re-certification will only require confirmation of majority-ownership by the EEP(s), and where that or those EEP(s) qualify based on residency, they will need to re-certify their qualification, as stated above.
+This re-certification request based on will only require confirmation of majority-ownership by an Equity Eligible Personthe EEP(s), and where that or several Equity Eligible Persons, who usually those EEP(s) qualify based on residency, that are not officers with or employed by the EEC Approved Vendor, and do not appear to work in the energy sector (or a related sector) at all.
+The minority-owner in all of these cases is a well-established solar developer and appears to be performing all of the development and program application duties.